|

 crossing

 on 15th June 1954.
-It has been located in different parts of the airport
+It had been located in different parts of the airport

 including

-the main central area before its current location outside the visitor
+the main central area before its location outside the visitor

 centre.